tirranaa/BegoneCIA/README.md

 - RocketBootstrap
 - Cephei Tweak Support
 - Apple file conduit 2
-- Then: (BegoneCIA ios11-13.deb)
-- Transfer BegoneCIA to root of the iphone (Required "apple file conduit 2" and by your choosing desktop transfer app depending operating system used), Instal BegoneCIA ios11-13.deb using Filza.
+- Transfer (BegoneCIA ios11-13.deb) to root of the iphone (Required "apple file conduit 2" and by your choosing desktop transfer app depending operating system used), Instal BegoneCIA ios11-13.deb using Filza.
 Done !
 Controls are in CC and app settings in Tweak section as always have been.

 - Tested on ios 11 - 14.
 It works.

-- Original developer ()
+# Original developer ()

 Nepeta.me No longer using the same name !
 Deleted all rhapsodies due attempts to find identity !
 Nepeta.me No longer exist !
 We thank you, for your work !

 - Nepeta's mirror for old tweaks (iOS 12 and below). : https://old.nepeta.me/